ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

   4. If there is a [downtime scheduled](/hpc/status/), you might have asked for a run-time that goes into the downtime period.
 If so, your job _cannot_ be started until after the downtime.
+If you don't specify the run-time when you submit your job, the default is 14 days.

   5. `qstat -j <job_id>` will provide details on why a particular job is not running.  `qstat -u '*'` will show all jobs and their